Utah State University DI Rotations & Curriculum

 The USU DI provides supervised practice experience to qualified students that have completed their DPD requirements.
 Students that successfully complete an accredited DI and obtain a DI Verification Statement from their internship director, will then be eligible to sit for the CDR Registration Examination for Dietitians (national registration exam).

 During thirty-one (31) weeks, or approximately seven months, of supervised practice experience, interns will complete 1240 hours in clinical nutrition, school food service management and community nutrition rotations.
 The USU DI is a full time internship, thus interns are expected to complete a minimum of 36-40 practice hours per week.
 The USU DI curriculum consists of a combination of supervised experiential learning and didactic online courses.
-In addition to practice hours, interns will complete coursework in online courses to complement the supervised practice experience.
+In addition to practice hours, interns will complete 26 credit hours of coursework by logging into an online learning management system which complements the supervised practice experience.

 Orientation Week — 40 practice hours (1 week)

 All interns will come to Salt Lake City, Utah for a 4-day orientation.
 This is typically held the first full week in June of each year.
 All interns will attend this Orientation week regardless of when they begin their internship (Summer, Fall, Spring).
 This week is an opportunity for the interns to meet the USU DI faculty, get to know one another, and prepare to start and function in their internship.
 During the course of the week, interns will participate in workshops and lectures to prepare for the internship.
 Further information will be provided to interns after acceptance to the internship.